Cat. No. / ID: 9001861

 A range of QIAGEN kits for the Rotor-Gene Q enables reliable quantification in all your real-time PCR applications without the need for optimization of reaction and cycling conditions.
 Kits for real-time PCR and HRM applications are available for:

+Q-Rex Software is a new operating and analysis software for the Rotor-Gene Q, providing several unique new features that promote a more user-friendly interface to help streamline your qPCR workflow.
 The software is suitable for use by the most novice researchers, while maintaining the highly complex data analysis functions required by advanced researchers.

 The comprehensive Rotor-Gene Q software package supports all current state-of-the art real-time analysis procedures from basic to advanced algorithms.
 This provides complete freedom to analyze your valuable experimental data and increases the reliability of your results.
 Data security is assured and all process steps are trackable from starting the run to exporting the results.